Jonnyauk/Wonderflux/README.md

 develop bespoke WordPress themes for any purpose.

-What makes a child theme work is a single line in the top section of style.css - 'Template: Wonderflux'.
+What makes a child theme work is a single line in the top section of style.css - 'Template: wonderflux'.
 This lets WordPress know you want to use Wonderflux as a parent theme.

 Child themes can be as simple as a single style.css file, or include any